Do you have a goal of making money with your blog?

 - It might take you some time to figure out how to write profitable content, and that’s fine.
 Every post is a learning experience.
 You can always go back and update bad posts later.

-- It’s easier to write a larger volume of profitable content and interlink that content if you have a specific niche.
-(I really didn’t want to accept this for a long time, but I finally have.
-Ha.)
+- It’s easier to write a larger volume of profitable content and interlink that content if you have a less broad topic blog.

 - Not everything I say is always 100% “the rule”.
-If you can find a way to make a story about your cat profitable, more power to ya!
+If you can find a way to make a story about your cat profitable, more power to you!

 - If you struggle with content creation, here are some great content creation hacks that can help!